 Dialogue related documents may be found below, or will be released soon.
 For specific requests, please contact the GOAP secretariat (email@example.com)

-For registration visit this page
+Registration: visit this page

-To view the Conference Agenda visit this page
+Conference Agenda: visit this page

 There is much agreement that the ocean is important and threatened.
 Unless we have coherent measures, we will never know how important and how threatened.
 From fisheries to marine-based tourism, our ocean is a vital source of livelihood, employment, nutrition and economic growth and it is essential in balancing our climate.

 The Global Ocean Accounts Partnership (GOAP) brings together governments, international institutions, research organisations and other stakeholders, who have committed to support the sustainable development of the ocean through better organisation, inter-connection and standardisation of ocean-related data and statistics.
 Ocean accounting applies a statistical framework (https://www.oceanaccounts.org/) to harmonize the crucial data these stakeholders need.

 On April 20, 2021, GOAP held the Second Global Dialogue on Ocean Accounting, hosted by the Government of Canada.
 The event updated the community on recent progress and forged new partnerships among data providers and users.